Updated: Dec 30, 2021

 Make sure you have nice nails before telling family and friends!
 Unless you're not that kinda gal, in which case skip this point...

 Tell your friends and family of course!
-But remember to breath and take in the moment with your FIANCÉ (!) before calling everyone, because you'll be on the phone for hours!
+But remember to take in the moment with your FIANCÉ (!) before calling everyone, because you'll be on the phone for hours!

 Venue search..
-Think about the sort of wedding you would like before you start the venue search (wedding planners can help massively here).
-You will always need to compromise on something with your venue, there isn't THE perfect venue, sorry to break it to you, so remember this when searching.
+Before you start the venue search, think about what size you might like your wedding to be...
+50 people?
+100 people?
+200 people?
+And also think about what sort of wedding you would like...
+Outside?
+Marquee?
+A barn? (wedding planners can help massively here).
+Unfortunately you will always need to compromise on something with your venue, there isn't THE perfect venue, sorry to break it to you, so remember this when searching.
 Discuss your priorities / areas you're not willing to compromise, this will help when cutting down on the number of potential venues i.e large garden for reception or license for marriage on site.

 Get a moodboard together... this is where Pinterest will be your best friend.
 Make different boards for all aspects of the wedding, for example, tablescapes, chairs, foliage, signage, suspended decor, aisle decor.... you get the gist!
 But remember a lot of images on Pinterest are professional shoots and weddings with huge budgets, so you may find some things are out of your reach, which is normal!
 Don't feel disheartened by this.
 (Here's one of my moodboards for an example, click on it to go through to my Pinterest page...
 Yes, I have a type)